 My Dad lived to the ripe old age of 90 and this was what he had for his last meal.
 I can see his face now, savouring every mouthful.
 I can’t think of anything I’d rather have for my Last Supper.

 3 cups fresh milk (or a mixture of cream and milk)

 Thick pouring cream

 A dusting of icing sugar (optional)

 Preheat oven to 170°C. Heat sugar and water in a heavy saucepan and stir until sugar has dissolved.
 Boil without stirring until you have a rich caramel, swirling the pan so that it colours evenly without burning.
-Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around so that it coats the sides of the dish as well as the bottom.
+Tip into a lightly oiled ovenproof dish with a capacity of 1.5 to 2 litres (I used a metal ring mold) and swirl around as it cools, so it coats the sides of the mold as well as the bottom.

 Beat remaining ingredients together thoroughly with a balloon whisk, then pour through a sieve on top of the caramel, discarding any bits of egg in the sieve.
 Place the dish in a baking tin and add enough boiling water to come just under halfway up the sides.
 Bake for 50 minutes, remove and cool, then chill for several hours or overnight.

 Loosen around the edges with a thin-bladed knife, then tip onto a serving plate.
 If all the caramel doesn’t come out, place baking dish or tin in a bowl of very hot water to melt it, then pour it over the dessert.
 Serve with cream, fresh berries and, if liked, a dusting of icing sugar.